jprado1/brewrank/index.markdown

 *Location can be either countries or regions of countries with many active users (e.g. Individual states of the United States or regions of the United Kingdom)

-Our assumptions and decisions and when processing these datasets were:
+Our assumptions and decisions when processing these datasets were:

 * Users without a defined country in the dataset were considered to have "Unknown" location.
 Their data is not considered in the beer preference world map we show, but they are considered in the SAT t-SNE clustering plots.
 * Beers without rating and breweries without beers were not considered.
-* After preliminary observations from an exploratory step of our analysis (available in the accompanying Jupyter Notebook as 'Milestone 2', we consider that BeerAdvocate and RateBeer have considerably different communities.
-Despite having a dataset of matching users and beers available for our study, we perform our analysis in each dataset separatedly.
+* After preliminary observations from an exploratory step of our analysis (available in the accompanying Jupyter Notebook, we considered that BeerAdvocate and RateBeer had considerably different communities.
+Despite having a dataset of matching users and beers available for our study, we performed our analysis in each dataset separatedly.

-## An iconic duo : beer opinions and bias
+## An iconic duo : beer opinions and biases